Trams in Lisbon: History

+Steam guided-rail

+In January 1870 the Duke of Saldanha, a Portuguese statesman, opened a guided-rail street tramline between Lisbon and Lumiar, using the Larmanjat system.
+He built this at his own expense to encourage investment in his Lisbon Steam Tramways Company venture.
+He raised enough capital to extend the lines as far as Sintra and Torres Vedras, but the company failed and the lines closed in April 1875.

-Origin
+Origin of municipal system

 Lisbon's municipal government wished to develop urban transit and granted concessions to build and operate various systems that included funiculars and tramways.
 The first tramway in Lisbon entered service on 17 November 1873 as a horsecar line.
 The vehicles, called americanos after their point of origin, were initially deployed in the flat parts of the city where animals were capable of hauling their passenger loads.

 Cable trams

 To surmount the steep slopes where draft animal conveyance was impossible, funiculars were envisioned in proposals made to the municipal government in 1882.
 The first of them started operating in 1884.
 This inaugurated the era of cable-driven transport, but the technology of electrical generation, transmission and power was developing concurrently and would eventually supersede it.